opengsn/docs/faq/legacy.md

 Now all smart contracts of the GSN, including Paymasters, implement ERC-165 preventing dapp developers and Relay Server operators from making mistakes in configuration.

+9. For better L2 rollups and sidechains support, the GSN has switched time-related parameters from block-number-based to time-based ones.

-10. Multiple bug fixes and minor improvements
+10. Multiple bug fixes and minor improvements.